ChernXi/AI07_Project_3-Image-Classification/README.md

 The aims of this project is to construct a model that can classify the targeted images to one of two classes as stated above.<br>

-In my first attempt, I have employed the MobileNetV3 as my pretrained model to do transfer learning so that I don't have to construct the model's architecture to do image's feature extraction by myself.<br>
+In my first attempt, I employed the MobileNetV3 as my pretrained model to do transfer learning so that I don't have to construct the model's architecture to do image feature extraction by myself.<br>

-You may refer to the code [Project_3(MobileNetV3-based)](Project_3(MobileNetV3-based).ipynb).<br>
+You may refer to the code in [Project_3(MobileNetV3-based)](Project_3(MobileNetV3-based).ipynb) to study the whole process.<br>

 Also, a CNN model was constructed in [Project_3(Simple CNN)](Project_3(Simple-CNN).ipynb) to make a comparision.<br>